 SEBI regulations make it clear that RIAs should not have conflicts of interest, or declare these conflicts clearly to their clients.
 There are no such requirements for other advisors, who taken together vastly outnumber the RIAs.
 First, we would look at the areas with fewer instances of conflicts of interest.

 - Professionals providing incidental advice (see 4.1 above) may not have many conflicts of interest.
-They typically have qualifications that are harder to obtain, and have a motivation to maintain their standards of service.
+They typically have qualifications that are hard to obtain, and have a motivation to maintain their standards of service.

 - Retirement Advisors are fewer in number and this is relatively a new area in India.
 They are restricted to NPS and similar products (at least in theory).